-Arguably the most important aspect of your marketing plan (and where having a dedicated marketing planning platform really adds value) is your timeline.
+Arguably the most important aspect of your marketing plan is your roadmap.

 This is where the rubber meets the road in terms of planning what campaigns you’ll run, when they’ll be run, who owns them, what is expected, how much budget is allocated, and more.
 Essentially, this is your source of truth aligning your marketing team on what activity is scheduled to stay on track with your growth objectives.

 5: The Results

 Many marketers despise reporting.
 It can feel like time wasted.
 Time that could’ve been spent on ideation or optimisation.